-- The Congolese government, and in particular the Division of Social Affairs, establish catch-up schools for those children who have not received primary schooling, because every child should be able to access an education.
+The Congolese government, and in particular the Division of Social Affairs, establishes catch-up schools for those children who have not received primary schooling, because every child should be able to access an education.

-And finally, I demand that the community of South Kivu not stigmatise children who have to work to pay for their education, nor marginalise them in any way, because all children have the right to a full and decent childhood.
+And finally, I demand to the community of South Kivu to not stigmatize children who have to work to pay for their education, nor marginalise them in any way, because all children have the right to a full and decent childhood.